TheTechromancer/password-stretcher/README.md

 ~~~

 ## Basics:
-`password-stretcher` mutates a list of words.
-It prioritizes the most probable mutations and spreads them evenly across all input.
-By default, output is set to 100 million words or 1000x times the input, whichever is larger.
+`password-stretcher` mutates a list of words, prioritizing the most probable mutations and spreading them evenly across all of the input.
+By default, output is capped at 100 million words or 1000x times the input, whichever is larger.

 ### Aren't hashcat rules better?
 Hashcat rules are great for quickly covering the most probable mutations of a password. `password-stretcher` can cover them all.
 This is useful if you KNOW or HEAVILY SUSPECT that the password is a variation of a specific word or list of words, but you haven't been able to crack it using hashcat rules.